getify/You-Dont-Know-JS/async & performance/ch4.md

 But in another sense, they both can be seen as a request for a value, which may be async in its answering.

 Recall from Chapter 3 we defined a utility for promisifying a function, which we called `Promise.wrap(..)` -- we could have called it `promisify(..)`, too!
-This Promise-wrapping utility doesn't produce Promises; it produces promisories which in turn produce Promises.
+This Promise-wrapping utility doesn't produce Promises; it produces promisories that in turn produce Promises.
 This is completely symmetric to the thunkories and thunks presently being discussed.

 To illustrate the symmetry, let's first alter the running `foo(..)` example from earlier to assume an "error-first style" callback: